-The installation of Meditech 6.1x North East master site that will serve as the regional EMR for all 24 acute hospitals.
+The installation of MEDITECH Expanse, which will serve as the regional HIS for all 24 acute hospitals.

-All 24 acute-care hospital Boards have committed to work together to achieve this goal.
+All 24 acute-care NE Ontario hospital Boards have committed to work together to achieve the vision.

 How will this benefit patients?